Louisville Birth Injury Attorneys

 Over the past 30 years, we have secured verdicts in excess of $20 million in birth injury cases.

-If your child is the victim of a birth injury, contact an Louisville birth injury attorney from Dolt, Thompson, Shepherd & Conway, PSC for legal assistance in Kentucky.
-Our firm offers a free initial consultation and handles all cases on a contingency fee basis.
+If your child is the victim of a birth injury, contact a Louisville birth injury attorney from Dolt, Thompson, Shepherd & Conway, PSC for legal assistance with a birth injury claim in Kentucky.
+Our law firm offers a free initial consultation and handles all cases on a contingency fee basis.